-In Software Engineering Economics, Boehm presented the classic cost curve shown in Figure 18.1.
-As we progress from analysis to design, coding, testing and production, the cost of fixing a problem rises.
+Boehm presented the classic cost curve shown below in "Software Engineering Economics".
+As we progress from analysis, through to design, coding, testing and production, the cost of fixing a problem rises.
 Note that the sharpest rise occurs when the system is released and distributed to its customers.